sandzOfTime/sportsblog/content/post/scouting-report-tyrese-haliburton.md

 <br>

 I think it's two ways you can look at a play like this.
-On one hand, he probably picked up his dribble too quickly, and could have made a move to attack the big early once he got the switch.
+On one hand, he definitely picked up his dribble too quickly, and could have made a move to attack the big early once he got the switch.
 On the other hand, he received a soft trap that could have played into his thinking, to find the open man.
 Whatever the situation is, there were a lot of his possessions that ended up similar to this.

 <br>